Take A Lifesaving Step At The Baton Rouge Kidney Walk!

-Open enrollment for the Health Insurance Marketplaces begins today October 1 and will run through March 31, 2014 with coverage beginning January 1, 2014.
+Open enrollment for the Health Insurance Marketplaces began October 1 and will run through March 31, 2014 with coverage beginning January 1, 2014.
 As a result of the Affordable Care Act (a.k.a.
 Obamacare), it is expected that tens of thousands of the uninsured will now have access to health insurance and for many people this coverage will be subsidized making it more affordable.

 You can locate your local health insurance marketplace by visiting www.healthcare.gov or calling 1-800-318-2596.
 While you can compare health plans, apply for financial assistance and enroll online, in-person assistance will also be available in many communities to help you compare plans, determine your eligibility for financial assistance, and help you enroll.
-Given that this is a new program, some states may not have all of the information about financial assistance ready today, but you can still explore the marketplace and learn more about your health insurance options.
+Given that this is a new program, some states may not have all of the information about financial assistance ready on October 1, but you can still explore the marketplace and learn more about your health insurance options.
 Find out how to prepare for open enrollment here.

-Do you plan to sign up?
 Let us know about your experience shopping in the Marketplace.
 Comment below or email us at email@example.com

 Enjoy a great day of golf with your friends.
 Your support raises money for the Foundation’s programs and services.
 In addition, you can compete for the opportunity to play at Pinehurst, home of the 2014 U.S. Open and the U.S. Women’s Open.
 Please contact David Warner to register.